 It's not far-fetched that some of your day-to-day complications and frustrations could be hiding behind your deprivation of two of your most basic human needs!

 Does it begin to make sense that you're not a victim to "willpower" or a similar weakness?

 You're here for a reason.
 We market to a VERY specific demographic which then brought your attention to us.
 By definition of this demographic you're not weak.
 In fact some of the strongest people I've known are in this very category of people.

 Now, back to water and more importantly WHAT YOU DRINK.

-If your body can't convince you to drink more water by messing with your head, it's going to begin telling you that you're hungry.
+If your body can't convince you to drink more water, it's going to begin telling you that you're hungry.

 After all, we'll bet that if you drink lots of Coffee, Tea, Energy Drinks, and good ole Soda Pop (likely in some combination) – That you can't hardly tell when you're REALLY, ACTUALLY thirsty any more.
 Is drinking coffee and tea in the morning for reason of thirst or for a "pick me up"?
 Most of the time its a habit.
 Is it the caffeine you're craving, or the carbonated burn in the back of your throat that you take as a signal to being thirsty nowadays?

 I'm sure you've heard it 1000 times, but caffeine acts as a diuretic that can actually contribute to your dehydration.
-You can get by on soda and coffee but you'll never re-stock your body with fluids efficiently by drinking them.
+You can get by on soda and coffee but you'll never re-stock your body with fluids efficiently by drinking only these.

 It's not your fault.
 You're used to what you're used to.
-Water probably doesn't even sound that appealing any more if you're in that camp.
+Water probably doesn't sound too appealing if you're in that camp.
 No worries.
 Your body and your palette will quickly notice when you chug some H2O and reward you with the appreciation of water and it's taste in short order.